NodeBB/docs/docs/configuring/running.md

 $ forever start app.js
 ```

+You can `forever start` and `forever stop` app.js, although the built-in Reload/Restart tools in the ACP will not work.

 ## Grunt Development

 We can utilize grunt to launch NodeBB and re-compile assets when files